 Cutting speaker wire (or power wire) normally isn’t hard but you definitely need the right tool.
 The reason why is that common tools like regular scissors can’t cut wire properly and can even become damaged.

-There are some great tools that are very affordable that will cut wire very well and make extending speaker wire much easier:
+Some great tools are very affordable that will cut wire very well and make extending or repairing speaker wire much easier:

 - Cutting pliers